jodusan/npainter/README.md

 ## Usage

 Usage is configured with config.json file that has to be in the same directory as the npaint.py script.
+Script will take all .jpg images from the input folder and run for num_iterations on each one before outputing the result.
+It can be used on videos as well, since you can extract all frames from video with [`ffmpeg`](http://stackoverflow.com/questions/8287759/extracting-frames-from-mp4-flv)

 ### Config options:

 * `input_folder` path to folder where input images are located
-* `output_fodler` folder where to write the output images to
+* `output_folder` folder where to write the output images to
 * `n_neurons` number of neurons per layer
 * `activation_fn` activation function after each hidden layer, "relu" or "tanh" are valid options
 * `final_activation_fn` activation function of the last layer